garth-c/PowerBI/README.md

 ---------------------------------------------------------------------------------------

 # road map for this project
-+ read in source data files with Power Query and the M language
++ read in source data files with Power Query & the M language
 + create the data model
-+ create the table calculations in DAX
++ create the table calculations with DAX
 + create a report and a dashboard
 + interpret the results